What is Server-Side Analytics and Tracking?

 You need to understand that bypassing GDPR guidelines is never a smart move.
 It will only limit your website’s reach and leave you with incomplete data.
 And, today’s customers are smarter than before.
 They know what cookies are and they don’t think twice before rejecting cookie trackers.
 On top of it, data protection regulations are constantly getting tighter.

 In short, server-side analytics tracking is the future of web tracking.
 Google’s move to abandon cookies is a clear indicator of it.
-And, if you want an analytical solution tailored for B2B businesses while avoiding third-party cookies, check out Salespanel.
+In case you want an analytical solution tailored for B2B businesses while avoiding third-party cookies, check out Salespanel.

 We are prepared for a privacy-focused cookie-less future.
-Salespanel provides you server-side customer journey tracking and data storage with an option to start tracking only when users from a particular region provide consent.
-The data is not used by us (for advertising or any other purposes) and is not shared with other third-party platforms.
+Salespanel provides server-side customer journey tracking and data storage, with an option to start tracking only when users from a particular region consent.
+We do not use the data (for advertising or other purposes) and do not share it with other third-party platforms.
 You can use the data for key marketing actions like segmentation, scoring, and personalization.
 Check out Salespanel and connect with us if you have any questions!

 Sell more, understand your customers’ journey for free!